 Since this is a Rivarossi locomotive, the potential motor problems can occur here too although Rivarossi had addressed the commutator problem by the time of the release of the 0-4-0 and beefed it up.
-In fact, by this point, the Rivarossi can motor had become quite reliable.

 Although it appears that the boiler/cab shell is a Zamac casting, I have never seen any with "Zamacitis".
 Anybody else?

 Since there are quite a few contact points for current conduction on this lcomotive, it is essential that they all be inspected if there is an intermittancy problem.
 These include:

 1. Tender wheel wipers.